 We spend our days in the woods and creeks, where children learn through their own exploration – and it’s developmentally appropriate!
 Keeping it local gives students an appreciation of all the wonders of their own backyards.
 As we immerse our learning-community in the same outdoor settings on a regular basis, students develop a lasting connection with (and respect for) nature.

-Our passionate team of mentors are Forest School Practitioners, Ontario Certified Teachers, and/or Early Childhood Educators, all with specializations in Outdoor and Experiential Education.
-Get to know them better here!
+Our passionate team of mentors are typically Forest School Practitioners, Ontario Certified Teachers, and/or Early Childhood Educators, all with specializations in Outdoor and Experiential Education – although we do highly value lived experience as well!
+Get to know them better here.